droxer/RxGo/docs/schedulers.md

 Schedulers are a powerful feature in RxGo that provide fine-grained control over execution context.
 Choose the right scheduler based on your specific use case:

+- **Computation**: When you need efficient CPU utilization for CPU-bound work
-- **Immediate**: When you need immediate, synchronous execution
+- **IO**: When you need efficient handling of I/O-bound operations
-- **NewThread**: When you need maximum parallelism for CPU or I/O work
+- **NewThread**: When you need maximum parallelism with new goroutines
 - **SingleThread**: When order matters and you need sequential processing
-- **Trampoline**: When you want to batch work on the current goroutine
+- **Trampoline**: When you need immediate execution on the current goroutine

 Understanding these schedulers and their appropriate use cases is crucial for building efficient, responsive reactive applications in Go.